basselhalabi17/library-management/README.md

 # Library Management System

 ## Description
 A library management system built with Node.js, Express, and TypeORM.
 This system allows users to manage books and borrowers.
+Borrowing process takes place using the checkout endpoint where the borrow date is set to the current date and the due date is set to 3 minutes after the borrow date for testing purposes

 ## Installation